The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Both were normal parts of the fight-or-flight response.

-This information also helped me to see how I was creating a lot of my own anxiety (being anxious about anxiety) and how I was making minor anxiety-producing situations much worse.
+This information also helped me see how I was creating a lot of my anxiety (being anxious about anxiety) and making minor anxiety-producing situations much worse.

-I have written this article to help you understand the processes behind anxiety so you can understand what is happening when you experience anxiety.
+I have written this article to help you understand the processes behind anxiety so you can understand what happens when you experience anxiety.